100yann/Bash-Git-Commands/README.md

 rm x- remove file x
 rm -rf x - remove folder x
 touch x.extension - makes a file
+pwd - print working directory (the directory you're currently in)

 Repositories (repos) store the full history and source control of a project.
 They can be stored either locally or hosted online.
 Most repositories are stored on GitHub, while core contributors make a local copy to work on using push/pull.